mapfde/cieb/CompIndex/CompIndex-generated.md

          * Uses federated query to query over a local graph store and one or more other SPARQL endpoints.
          * Pulls data from a different SPARQL endpoints in one single query using the SERVICE directive.
       * Converts/manipulates SPARQL query outputs (RDF-XML, JSON) to the exact format required by a third party tools and APIs.
-      * Formulates queries using FROM with URLs and local files.
       * Reads and understands high-level descriptions of the classes and properties of a dataset in order to write queries.
       * Uses available tools, servers, and endpoints to issue queries against a dataset.
          * Execute SPARQL queries using the Jena ARQ command-line utility.